 A dry ice machine will be the best effect as the fog sticks to the ground and twists around, however; it is a lot harder to operate because you will need to purchase and manage the dry ice.
 Smoke machines heat a glycol or oil and water based fluid to create smoke that rises into the air and is not as thick.

 - Dry Ice vs Fog Machine

 - How to choose the Best Low-Lying Fog Machine?

 - Can I Use Dry Ice in My Fog Machine?

 - How Long Will Dry Ice last in A Fog Machine?

 - Can I Use My Fog Machine for Snow?

 The Fog and Ingredients

-When you are using a fog machine or referred to as a smoke machine the fog is created by using glycol or oil-based fluid which is then heated to produce particles of smoke to fly up in the air.
+When you are using a fog machine or referred to as a smoke machine the fog is created by using glycol or oil-based fluid which is then heated to produce particles of smoke to fly up in the cool air.
 It doesn’t last too long and will float high up until it disperses.

 When you are using a dry ice machine the fog comes out low to the ground and sticks to it.
-It will also wrap around anyone or anything so it offers a really cool twisting effect.
+It will also wrap around anyone or anything so it creates a really cool twisting effect.